Unreasonable behaviour policy

 - insisting on speaking with certain members of staff

-- repeatedly copying the Commission in to emails with other parties or sending copies of information which has already been provided.
+- copying the Commission in to emails with other parties

 Communication may be considered unreasonable if, for example, individuals:

-- make a number of approaches about the same matter without raising new issues
+- make repeated contact about the same matter without raising new issues

-- refuse to accept a decision made where explanations for the decision have been given
+- refuse to accept a decision or the explanation for a decision

 - refuse to accept and/or follow the Commission’s procedures

-- continue to pursue complaints/issues which have already been investigated and determined
+- continue to pursue complaints and/or issues which have been investigated and determined

 - continue to raise unfounded or new complaints arising from the same set of facts

-- continue to contact us repeatedly about the same or similar issues when we are unable to add any further information to that which has already been provided.
+- continue to contact us when we are unable to add anything further to a previous response.

 3. How we will manage unacceptable behaviour

-If we consider that someone’s behaviour is unacceptable, we will tell them why and ask them to change it.
+If we find someone’s behaviour is unacceptable, we will tell them why and ask them to change it.
 If that behaviour, or other unacceptable behaviour continues, we will issue a warning.
-This will include deciding whether to restrict the person’s contact with us.
-This covers all forms of communication, including verbal, written and social media.

-the reasons they consider it unacceptable.
-However, if the behaviour is extreme and potentially threatens the safety or welfare of our staff, then we have the option of informing the police or other body without notifying the person.
-In these circumstances, the Commission may issue a warning and a proportionate restriction at the same time, if appropriate.
+If behaviour threatens the safety or welfare of our staff, we may inform the authorities.
+In such cases, the Commission may issue a warning and a contact restriction at the same time.

 - contact may be limited to a specified number of times per month

-- contact may be limited to a specific individual within the Commission
+- contact may only be with a specific individual within the Commission

 - contact may be limited to a specific email address or telephone number within the Commission